 Mr. Kevin Bassett

-Mr. Kevin Bassett became a founding partner and certified consulting arborist of Arborilogical Services in 1981.
+Mr. Kevin Bassett became a Founding Partner and Certified Consulting Arborist of Arborilogical Services in 1981.
 A native of Grand Bend, Kansas, Mr. Bassett graduated from high school in Midland, Texas.
-He began his career as a professional arborist in Greeley, Colorado, after earning his B.S. degree in plant pathology from Colorado State University.
+He began his career as a Professional Arborist in Greeley, Colorado, after earning his Bachelor of Science degree in Plant Pathology from Colorado State University.

 The annual International Tree Climbing Championship first captured his attention in 1983.
-Since then Mr. Bassett has been an eager participant as well as a judge for the Aerial Rescue, the Foot Lock, the Belayed Speed Climb, and the Secured Foot Lock Events over the years.
-He is also past chairman of the Texas Tree Climbing Championship.
+Since then Mr. Bassett has been an eager participant as well as a Judge for the Aerial Rescue, the Foot Lock, the Belayed Speed Climb, and the Secured Foot Lock Events over the years.
+He is also a Past Chairman of the Texas Tree Climbing Championship.

-Mr. Bassett has taught many classes in arboriculture including tree anatomy, tree identification, and many other aspects of modern arboriculture.
-He has been active in the Texas Chapter of the International Society of Arboriculture, which elected him president in 1997, and named him “Arborist of the Year” in 1994 and once again in 2016!
-In 2000 he received the “Community Forestry Award – Arboricultural Project Award / Dealey Plaza Treenewal” from the Texas Forest Service, the Texas Urban Forestry Council, and the Texas Chapter of the International Society of Arboriculture.
+Mr. Bassett has taught several subjects on arboriculture including tree anatomy, tree identification, and many other aspects of modern arboriculture.
+He has been active in the Texas Chapter of the International Society of Arboriculture, which elected him President in 1997, and named him “Arborist of the Year” in 1994 and once again in 2016!
+In 2000, he received the “Community Forestry Award – Arboricultural Project Award / Dealey Plaza Treenewal” from the Texas Forest Service, the Texas Urban Forestry Council, and the Texas Chapter of the International Society of Arboriculture.